-BITFILE IDS THAT HAVE CHANGED SINCE THE SNAPSHOT WAS TAKEN
+BITFILE IDS THAT HAVE CHANGED SINCE THE SNAPSHOT WAS TAKEN ------There are 1 bitfile IDs in this error class.

-- 01. There are 1 migrated user files for which no good data copies can be found - 02.
-There are 1 user files in an unexpected DMF state.
+01. There are 1 migrated user files for which no good data copies can be found.

+02. There are 1 user files in an unexpected DMF state.